perezVV/InteractiveRoleplayBot/README.md

   - Use the generated URL to invite the bot to your server.

 ## Installation
-This bot requires [Python 3.10](https://www.python.org/downloads/release/python-3100/).
-You'll need to install the dependencies by opening Command Prompt in the same folder as `run.bat` and using
-`pip install -r requirements.txt`.
+Download and extract (or `git clone`) this project.
+Downloading can be done by clicking on the "Code" button, then on "Download ZIP."

-Create a text document in the same folder.
+Create a text document in the project folder.
 Inside, paste the following:
 ```
 guild_id=your_server_id
 token=your_bot_token